noobavss/nooba-plugin-tracking/README.md

-nooba-plugin-template
+nooba-plugin-tracking
 =====================

-template plugin for the current Nooba plugin API
+tracking plugin for the current Nooba plugin API